matthewyoung777/clone-chatbot/README.md

 ##### 2. Vector simliarity Search

-Most relevant documents are found by taking the vector embedding of the query, and finding the nearest vectors by calculating cosine similarity or euclidian distance in the vector database.
+Most relevant documents are found by taking the vector embedding of the query, and finding the nearest vectors by calculating cosine similarity in the vector database.

 ### Augmentation